What is School of Trivia?

 Hi!
 I’m Alex Jacob, 2015 Jeopardy!
 Tournament of Champions winner, and I love trivia and learning new things.
 I created School of Trivia in December of 2021 for other knowledge lovers like myself.

-School of Trivia is both a trivia newsletter and a quiz league.
-On Monday through Friday, I write about a trivia topic that leads into a themed 5-question quiz due at the end of the week.
-I grade the quizzes using a unique scoring system (more about that at the bottom of this page), tabulate the results and various stats on the leaderboard page, and each month the top scorers move up a division while the bottom finishers move down (so you end up competing against players of a similar skill level).
+School of Trivia is both a newsletter and a trivia league.
+For 20 days out of the month, I write about a trivia topic that leads into a themed 5-question quiz.
+I grade the quizzes (due at the end of the month) using a unique scoring system (more about that at the bottom of this page), tabulate the results and various stats on the leaderboard page, and each month the top scorers move up a division while the bottom finishers move down (so you compete against players of a similar skill level).
 Of course, you can still enjoy the newsletter without playing in the league — in fact, about 25% of paid subscribers don’t play the quizzes.

 How much does it cost, and what do I get?